balajsra/dwm/README.md

 * [aspectresize](https://dwm.suckless.org/patches/aspectresize/) - Allows you to resize a window while maintaining aspect ratio
 * [attachbelow](https://dwm.suckless.org/patches/attachbelow/) (Toggleable) - Make new clients attach below the selected client, instead of always becoming the new master
 * [autoresize](https://dwm.suckless.org/patches/autoresize/) - Windows that are not visible when requesting a resize/move will get resized/moved
+* [center](https://dwm.suckless.org/patches/center/) - Add an `iscentered` rule to automatically center clients on the current monitor
 * [fixborders](https://dwm.suckless.org/patches/alpha/) - Make borders opaque